scottshafferatkenyon/Chem122-2016/README.md

 ## Getting started with Cloud9

-You will receive an email invitation to join the `chem122` team at Cloud9.
+You will receive an email invitation to join the `Chemistry` team at Cloud9.
 Accept the invitation and select **Create new account**.
 Select a display name, a username, and identify as a **student** doing **coursework**.
 You should *not* be asked for a credit card.
 Finish by selecting **Join team**.
 Check your email and click the activation link to set your password.

 At your dashboard, click **Workspaces > Create a new workspace**.
 Set the following options:

-- Workspace name: `vsepr`
+- Workspace name: `chem122`
 - Team: `Chemical Principles`
 - Hosted workspace: **Public**
 - Clone from Git URL: `https://github.com/garcias/Chem122-2016.git`
 - Choose a template: **Blank**

 After a few minutes, Cloud9 will present a layout with a few tabs.
 Click through the guided tour, reading the comments if you are curious.
 Close the `README.md` tab to view the `Welcome` tab.
+(If the `Welcome` tab isn't showing, go to the Cloud9 menu and click **Cloud9 > Welcome Page**.)
 Set the following options:

 - Preset: **Full IDE**
 - Main Theme: *light or dark, whichever is easiest on your eyes*